adityasuhane-06/Project-samarth/TECHOLUTION_INTERVIEW_PREP.md

 ### 🆕 Q3: "How does your agent decide which tools to use?"
 > "The LLM has tool descriptions bound to it.
 When I call `llm.bind_tools(tools)`, it can output `tool_calls` in its response.
 My routing logic checks if `tool_calls` exists - if yes, execute them and loop back to agent.
 The LLM autonomously figures out from the question which tools are relevant."

+### 🆕 Q3b: "How do you handle real-time information?"
+> "I integrated Google Custom Search API as a tool.
+When the agent needs current data - like '2024 export policies' or 'latest MSP rates' - it autonomously decides to call the `web_search` tool.
+This returns top 5 Google results with snippets, which the agent then synthesizes with other data sources."

 ### 🆕 Q4: "How do you prevent infinite loops in your agent?"
 > "Two safeguards:
 > 1. `step_count` in state - if it exceeds 5, force synthesize